-In Fig.~\ref{errortwo}, we compare our NHMGTD scheme and the standard NHQC scheme in the gate fidelities against the global error in Rabi frequency.
-As implied by Eq.~(\ref{uv}), our scheme is distinct from the NHQC scheme by a nonvanishing $\eta$.
-Figure~\ref{errortwo} demonstrates that in the presence or in the absence of the dissipation channels of the Rydberg atoms, the driving field on the control atom ($\eta=4$) enhances significantly the gate robustness against the global Rabi-frequency error of the NHQC scheme ($\eta=0$) for both CNOT and CZ gates in the whole range of $\epsilon\in[-0.2, 0.2]$.
-More interesting, it is found that the fidelity of our dark-path scheme is almost insensitive to a positive $\epsilon$, which makes an asymmetric performance of our gates to $\epsilon=0$.
-It is reasonable that a positive deviation means an enhanced driving laser that will reduce the running time of the holonomic gates.
+In Fig.~\ref{errortwo} we compare our NHGTD scheme and the standard NHQC scheme in the gate fidelities against the global error in Rabi frequency.
+It demonstrates that in the presence or in the absence of the dissipation channels of the Rydberg atoms, the driving field on the control atom ($\eta=4$) enhances significantly the gate robustness against the global Rabi-frequency error of the NHQC scheme ($\eta=0$) for both CNOT and CZ gates in the whole range of $\epsilon\in[-0.2, 0.2]$.
+More interesting is that the fidelity of our dark-path scheme is almost insensitive to a positive $\epsilon$, which makes an asymmetric performance of our gates around $\epsilon=0$.
+It is reasonable because a positive deviation means an enhanced driving laser that will reduce the running time of the holonomic gates.

-In particular, for the CNOT gate with no dissipation in Fig.~\ref{errortwo}(a), its fidelity can be maintained above $F=0.97$ with $\eta=4$, higher than $F=0.91$ with $\eta=0$, even when the relative global error is as large as $\epsilon=-0.2$.
-For both CNOT and CZ gates [see Fig.~\ref{errortwo}(a) and Fig.~\ref{errortwo}(b)] with $\epsilon\geq0$, our fidelity remains almost unit.
-Turning on the dissipation channel does not violate the advantage of our NHMGTD scheme over the NHQC scheme, although it decreases the fidelities for both CNOT and CZ gates.
-Note around the zero global error about the Rabi frequency, the previous dark-path scheme in the trapped-ion system~\cite{Ming2022Experimental,Andr2022Dark} has a poorer performance than the standard NHQC scheme.
-In contrast, we can find that in both Fig.~\ref{errortwo}(c) and Fig.~\ref{errortwo}(d), the fidelity $F=0.99$ with driving on the control atom $\eta=4$ prevails $F=0.98$ with no driving $\eta=0$.
-It is due to the fact that our dark-path scheme in Rydberg atoms is conveniently controlled by an off-resonant laser field on the control atom instead of coupling the upper level of target atom to an ancillary system accompanied by an unwanted leakage.
+For the CNOT gate with no dissipation in Fig.~\ref{errortwo}(a), its fidelity can be maintained over $F=0.97$ with $\eta=4$, higher than $F=0.91$ with $\eta=0$, even when the relative global error is as large as $\epsilon=-0.2$.
+For both CNOT and CZ gates [see Figs.~\ref{errortwo}(a) and \ref{errortwo}(b)] with $\epsilon\geq0$, our fidelity remains almost unit.
+Turning on the dissipation channel does not violate the advantage of our NHGTD scheme over the NHQC scheme, although it slightly reduces the fidelities for both CNOT and CZ gates.
+Note that, around the zero global error about the Rabi frequency, the previous dark-path scheme in the trapped-ion system~\cite{Ming2022Experimental,Andr2022Dark} has a worse performance than the standard NHQC scheme.
+In contrast, we can find that in both Figs.~\ref{errortwo}(c) and \ref{errortwo}(d) the fidelity $F=0.99$ with driving on the control atom $\eta=4$ prevails over $F=0.98$ with no driving $\eta=0$.
+This is due to the fact that our dark-path scheme in Rydberg atoms is conveniently controlled by an off-resonant laser field on the control atom without coupling the upper level of the target atom to an ancillary level accompanied by unwanted leakage.